 Swimming is not allowed in the lake.
 Feeding of fish and wildlife is prohibited.
 Pets, smoking, drugs, firearms, alcoholic beverages, and open fires are also prohibited.

 Daylight hours only, weekdays 5:00 p.m. until dusk; weekends & holidays dawn until dusk.

 The North Carolina Wildlife Resources Commission has temporarily suspended fishing restrictions to allow unlimited collection of all fish species from Discovery Lake.
 This action is an effort to remove as many fish as possible prior to lake draining for the Discovery Lake Dam repair project.

 The "triploid" carp are a non-reproducing strain introduced to control algae and aquatic vegetation, while the "hybrid" striped bass, which are also sterile, were introduced to help manage smaller fish species.
 Below are pictures of all fish varieties stocked in Discovery Lake.

 Rod and Reel, or cane pole only (one per person).
 Capture netting and stunning methods are not allowed.
 No unattended fishing devices.
 (Note: "unattended" means traps, trot lines, jug rigs, etc.)

-- Live minnows or any other non-resident fish species may not be used as bait or released into Discovery Lake
+- The use of live minnows or any other non-resident fish species as bait is prohibited.
+Fish caught at off-site locations cannot be released into Discovery Lake.

 Policy Information & Enforcement: